Let's get started with a Microservice Architecture with Spring Cloud:

 .body(new ParameterizedTypeReference<>() {});

 The RestClient includes the exchange() method for handling more advanced situations by granting access to the underlying HTTP request and response.
-As such, the library won’t apply default handlers, and we must process the status ourselves.
+In this approach, the library doesn’t apply default handlers, so we must process the status ourselves.

 List<Article> article = restClient.get()